gowebly/gowebly/README.md

 gowebly init
 ```

+> [!WARNING]
-> 💡 Note: Of course, you can skip this step if you're comfortable with the following default configuration for your new project:
+> Of course, you can skip this step if you're comfortable with the following default configuration for your new project:
 >
 > - Go module (`go.mod`) and `package.json` names are set to **project**;
 > - Without any Go framework for the backend part (only built-in **net/http** package);